Senate Insists on Exceptions to Ad Ban

 The Swiss Senate is insisting on exceptions to nationwide restrictions on tobacco advertising poised to take force, reports Swissinfo.

-In a 2022 ballot a majority of voters and most of the country’s cantons backed a proposed to ban all tobacco and e-cigarette advertising that may reach young people in Switzerland.
+In a 2022 ballot, a majority of voters and most of the country’s cantons backed a proposal to ban all tobacco and e-cigarette advertising that may reach young people in Switzerland.

 The ball is now back in the House of Representatives’ court.